Database Management Settings

 <locking version-check="true" />

-It can be disabled by setting the version-check
+You can disable optimistic locking by setting the version-check attribute to false.

 The <processing> element